 Post-Separation, we have a stock incentive plan, or 2020 Incentive Compensation Plan, under which we can grant new awards to our employees and directors.
 Our 2020 Incentive Compensation Plan authorizes the issuance of awards covering up to 1,397,510 shares of our common stock.
 The plan permits the grant of options to acquire common stock, restricted stock awards, restricted stock units, or RSUs, stock appreciation rights, bonus stock and awards in lieu of obligations, performance awards, and dividend equivalents.
-Our Board of Directors, or a committee established by our Board of Directors, administers the plan, selects recipients to whom awards are granted, and determines the grants to be awarded.
-Stock options granted under the plan are exercisable at a price determined by our Board of Directors or a committee thereof at the time of grant, but in no event, less than fair market value of our common stock on the date granted.
+Our Board of Directors, or a committee established by our Board of Directors, administers the plan are exercisable at a price determined by our Board of Directors or a committee thereof at the time of grant, but in no event, less than fair market value of our common stock on the date granted.
 Grants of options may be made to employees and directors without regard to any performance measures.
 All options issued pursuant to the plan are generally nontransferable and subject to forfeiture.